im-ukr/ChatNest/js-chat-website/README.md

-# ChatNest - Live Chat Experience with Simplified UI💬
+# ChatNest - Live Chat Experience with Simplified and Enhanced UI💬

 This project is a chat user interface developed using JavaScript, specifically with React.
+The backend is handled by ChatEngine.

 To get started with the ChatNest application, ensure that NPM (Node Package Manager) is installed on your system.